Community Safety and Wellbeing Plan

 Our vision for developing the framework was to hear from community leaders, organizations and groups and engage in greater collaboration to build the framework for a safe and well community.
 We wanted to engage in ways that are meaningful, including focus groups and one-on-one conversations.

 The focus of this engagement was on equity and amplifying Black, Indigenous, racialized, and marginalized voices.
-This approach emphasizes listening to the community's wisdom, experience, and suggestions as we have meaningful conversations on previous engagements, calls to action, reports, and data to inform priorities.
-The goal is to develop a common understanding of safety and wellbeing that incorporates all voices, and to create shared values and outcomes.
+This approach emphasized listening to the community's wisdom, experience, and suggestions as we had meaningful conversations on previous engagements, calls to action, reports, and data to inform priorities.
+The goal was to develop a common understanding of safety and wellbeing that incorporates all voices, and to create shared values and outcomes.

 Committees

-Three committees with diverse representation across the community will oversee the development of this plan.
-The makeup of the committees includes local leaders, representatives from area municipalities, as well as representation from the Region's Anti-Racism Advisory Committee and Indigenous and community organizations that are focused on wellbeing.
+Three committees with diverse representation across the community oversaw the development of this plan.
+The makeup of the committees included local leaders, representatives from area municipalities, as well as representation from the Region's Anti-Racism Advisory Committee and Indigenous and community organizations that are focused on wellbeing.

 Steering Committee